GoldenStack/overscore/README.md

 instructions.
 The architecture size and minimum addressable size are extensively configurable and modifying the values in-code should not break any "hardware".

-All address space/memory is in one rwx (read-write-execute) block, including registers and the instruction counter (address 0).
+All address space/memory is in one rwx (read-write-execute) block, including the instruction counter at address 0.
 This allows jumps to be implemented with arithmetic on the instruction counter at address 0.
+There are no registers;
+everything refers to memory directly.

 ## Instruction Set